-- Foundational Course Minimum Pass: Students wishing to proceed in the Nursing program must achieve a grade of at least C+ in the foundational Nursing courses.
-A student who has not passed all foundational courses may not be able to progress.
-Academic performance in the program is reviewed and considered in determining continuation in the program.
-If a student receives a grade less than C+ in the second attempt of a foundational course, the student will normally be required to withdraw from the program (See Reregistration in Courses).
+- Foundational Course Minimum Grade: Students must achieve a grade of at least C+ in all foundational Nursing courses in order to progress.
+If a student receives a grade less than C+ in the second attempt of a foundational course, the student will be required to withdraw from the program (See Reregistration In Courses ).

 Bachelor of Science in Nursing (BScN) After Degree Program and BScN Honors Program for After Degree Students:

 NURS 316 , NURS 334 , NURS 335 , NURS 344 , NURS 416